-Evaporated milk is shelf-stable cow’s milk with 60 percent of its water content removed while sweetened condensed milk has been modified in a process similar to evaporated milk, but then sugar is added.
-In both cases, stabilizers and preservatives are added to keep the products safe for shelf life.
+Evaporated milk is shelf-stable cow’s milk with 60% of its water content removed.
+Sweetened condensed milk, on the other hand, has been modified in a process similar to evaporated milk, with the addition of sugar.
+In both cases, stabilizers and preservatives are added to enhance the products’ shelf life.

-Until the invention of pasteurization in the 1860s, milk was a popular product that proved difficult to keep in the home for long periods of time.
-Condensed milk gained popularity in the later half of the 19th century after it was discovered that boiling down milk to a reduced state would kill bacteria and extend shelf life.
+Until the invention of pasteurization in the 1860s, milk proved difficult to keep in the home for long periods of time.
+Evaporated milk gained popularity in the latter half of the 19th century after it was discovered that boiling down milk to a reduced state would kill bacteria and extend shelf life.

-Eagle Brand brought it to market around the height of the American Civil War, bringing a nutritionally dense (and safe) product to soldiers and Americans at home.
-Today, condensed milk products are being used in baking and as substitutes for fresh milk.
+Eagle Brand brought condensed milk to market around the height of the American Civil War, bringing a nutritionally dense (and safe) product to soldiers on the field and civilians at home.
+Today, both evaporated and condensed milk products are used in baking and as substitutes for fresh milk.

-Milk is clarified (heated to a controlled temperature) for a period of time, killing bacteria and unwanted organisms that grow naturally in milk.
-Any excess water within the milk is also removed during this process, leaving behind only the concentrated milk product.
+To make evaporated milk, manufacturers first “clarify” milk, heating it to a controlled temperature long enough to kill bacteria and other unwanted organisms.
+Any excess water within the milk is also removed during this process, leaving behind only the concentrated product.

-For condensed milk, sugar is added to the evaporated milk, almost a 50/50 ratio, and then cooled and canned.
+For condensed milk, sugar is added to the evaporated milk at a ratio of almost 50/50.
+The product is then cooled and canned.

 Sweetened condensed milk is used in desserts all around the world.
-Dulce de leche, a Latin favorite, is made by boiling condensed milk for hours, and then the thick spread is used in cookies, toast, or other baked goods.
+Dulce de leche, a staple in many Latin cultures, is made by boiling condensed milk for hours to create a thick spread used in cookies, toast, or other baked goods.
 In many Asian countries, sweetened condensed milk is also used as a favorite to sweeten coffee drinks.

-(Unsweetened) evaporated milk is a popular ingredient for recipes like fudge, pie, and bread, but it can add richness to savory food like cheesy macaroni and queso too.
-It can also be reconstituted by adding water and used as regular milk.
+Unsweetened evaporated milk is a popular ingredient for recipes like fudge, pie, and bread — but it can add richness to savory foods like cheesy macaroni and queso too.
+And if you’re in a bind, you can even reconstitute it by adding water and using it as regular milk.

-Not really, no. Since the textures are so different and one is sweet while the other isn’t, they can’t be swapped 1:1 in recipes.
-If you need condensed milk and only have evaporated, you can use it with additional sugar in your recipe.
+That said, if you need condensed milk and only have evaporated, you can use it with additional sugar in your recipe.
 But you wouldn’t want to try it the other way around.
+(Trust us.)